 We have launched a virtual marketplace with Enterprise Europe Network for you to connect with potential project partners and discuss your project ideas, skills and needs.
 It is an open 1:1 networking and introduction platform, and a fast and effective way to meet new partners and advance your research project.

-On behalf of all participating countries, the Department of Biotechnology (DBT) and Netherlands Enterprise Agency are hosting a Globalstars India information session on Wednesday, October 14.
+On behalf of all participating countries, the Department of Biotechnology (DBT) and Netherlands Enterprise Agency hosted a Globalstars India information session on Wednesday, October 14.

-In this interactive webinar the organisers share more information about the call, including details on funding support and how you can find project partners.
-You can ask questions and interact with all other participants during this session.
+In this interactive webinar the organisers shared more information about the call, including details on funding support and how you can find project partners.

 In order to apply for this Globalstars call the following documents are mandatory: